jimburton/sudoku/README.md

 This repository contains some example Sudoku files that you can download and use in the `puzzles/` directory.
 There are easy and hard examples.
-The easy ones should all be solvable by your final program within minutes; the hard ones will probably take a very long time (unless you do the extra assignments and optimise your solver).
+The easy ones should all be solvable by your final program within minutes at most; the hard ones will take a longer time (unless you do the extra assignments and optimise your solver).

 #### Rows, Columns and Blocks

 Now, we are going to think about what actually constitutes a valid solution of a puzzle.
 There are three constraints that a valid